-Renting Vs. Buying Video Equipment
+Renting Vs. Buying Audio Video Equipment

-Here are some scenarios where renting just makes more economical sense compared to buying your video equipment.
+Here are some scenarios where renting just makes more economical sense compared to buying your audio video equipment.

 You Don’t Have the Cash

 Obviously one of the main contributing factors to opt for a rental rather than a purchase is the money.
-When you’re on your own, you’ll have to supply yourself with your video equipment.
+When you’re on your own, you’ll have to supply yourself with your audio video equipment.
 But one thing’s for sure – a limited cash flow shouldn’t stand in the way of having a successful career.